 - 1. It is not guaranteed from [MRSV] that repeated derandomized squaring preserves spectral approximation.
 For this, we use ideas from [CCL+2] to argue that it does. - 2.
 When r is not a power of 2, the standard approach would be to write $r = b_0 + 2 \cdot b_1 + \ldots + 2^z \cdot b_z$ where b_i is the ith bit of r and multiply approximations to M^{2^i} for all i such that $b_i \neq 0$.
 The problem is that multiplying spectral approximations of matrices does not necessarily yield a spectral approximation of their product.
 Our solution is to generalize the derandomized square to produce sparse approximations to the product of distinct graphs.
-In particular, given I-M and an approximation $I-\tilde{M}$ to $I-M^k$, our derandomized product allows us to combine M and \tilde{M} to approximate $I-M^{k+1}$.
-Although our generalized graph product is defined for undirected graphs, its analysis uses machinery for spectral approximation of directed graphs, introduced in $[CKP^+1]$. - 3.
+In particular, given I M and an approximation $I \tilde{M}$ to $I M^k$, our derandomized product allows us to combine M and \tilde{M} to approximate $I M^{k+1}$.
+Although our generalized graph product is defined for undirected graphs, its analysis uses machinery for spectral approximation of directed graphs, introduced in [CKP+1]. - 3.
 We cannot assume that our graph is regular without loss of generality.
 In contrast, [Rei, RV, MRSV] could do so, since adding self-loops does not affect connectivity or solutions to Laplacian systems of G, however, it does affect random walks.
 Our solution is to define and analyze the derandomized product for irregular graphs.

-A key element in the derandomized product is a strongly explicit (i.e. neighbor relations can be computed in space $O(\log N)$) construction of expander graphs whose sizes equal the degrees of the vertices in the graphs being multiplied.
-This is problematic when we are not free to add self loops to the graphs because strongly explicit constructions of expander graphs only exist for graph sizes that are certain subsets of $\mathbb N$ such as powers of 2 (Cayley graphs based on [NN] and [AGHP]), perfect squares [Mar, GG], and other size distributions [RVW] or are only explicit in the sense of running time or parallel work [LPS].
-To address this issue, we give a strongly explicit construction of expander graphs of all sizes by giving a reduction from existing strongly explicit constructions in Section 3.
+A key element in the derandomized product is a strongly explicit (i.e. neighbor relations can be computed in time polylog(N) and space O(log N)) construction of expander graphs whose sizes equal the degrees of the vertices in the graphs being multiplied.
+Many commonly used strongly explicit expander families only contain graph sizes that are certain subsets of \mathbb{N} such as powers of 2 (Cayley graphs based on [NN] and [AGHP]), perfect squares [Mar, GG], and other size distributions [RVW] or are only mildly explicit in the sense of having running time or parallel work that is poly(N) [LPS].
+It was folklore that one can convert any sufficiently dense family of expanders (such as the aforementioned constructions) into a family of expanders of every size, and there were offhand remarks in the literature to this effect (cf. [ASS], [Gol1]), albeit without an analysis of expansion or explicitness.
+In Section 3, we give a self-contained description and proof of such a reduction, with an analysis in terms of both strong explicitness and spectral expansion.
+Subsequent to our work, Goldreich [Gol2] has provided an analysis of the construction previously described in [Gol1] in terms of vertex expansion and strong explicitness, and Alon [Alo] has given a stronger reduction that provides nearly Ramanujan expanders (i.e. ones with nearly optimal spectral expansion as a function of the degree) of every size n.

-Many of our techniques are inspired by Cheng, Cheng, Liu, Peng, and Teng [CCL $^+$ 2], who gave two algorithms for approximating random walks.
+Many of our techniques are inspired by Cheng, Cheng, Liu, Peng, and Teng [CCL+2], who gave two algorithms for approximating random walks.
 One is a nearly linear time randomized algorithm for approximating random walks of even length and another works for all walk lengths r but has a running time that is quadratic in r, and so only yields a nearly linear time algorithm for r that is polylogarithmic in the size of the graph.
 In addition, [JKPS] studied the problem of computing sparse spectral approximations of random walks but the running time in their work also has a quadratic dependence on r.
 We extend these results by giving a nearly linear time randomized algorithm for computing a spectral approximation to $I - M^r$ for all r.
 This is discussed in Section 5.